-Class Hours: According to the regulations of Minister of Education, R.O.C, 18 class hours could be counted as 1 academic credit in all universities in Taiwan.
-This course will have 72 class hours, including 40 lecture hours, 10 lecturer office hours, 10-hour TA discussion sessions, 2-hour review sessions, 10-hour extra classes.
+Class Hours: This course will have 52 class hours, including 32 lecture hours, professor 8 office hours, 8-hour TA discussion sessions, 4-hour review sessions.

 Course Overview:

 In this course, students will be trained to develop an appreciation of all types of narrative cinema, and learn all of the essential elements that make up the film appreciation experience.
 We will assess fundamental techniques for analyzing films, helping students to understand mise-en-scene and montage, and the formalities of camera movement.
 We will review the basis of filmmaking, including editing, composition, lighting, the use of color and sound, and narrative, as a means of providing students with the tools for film appreciation.
 The course will offer basic explanations of core critical concepts, practical advice, and suggested assignments on particular technical, visual, and aesthetic aspects to help students understand the formal language and anatomy of film.